tbeason/NonparametricRegression.jl/README.md

 The two important exported convenience methods are `npregress` and `optimalbandwith` which abstract from a lot of the implementation detail and allow you to easily switch estimators or bandwidth selection procedures.

-Computations are computed in a direct and "vectorized" manner, so it is best suited for smaller data.
+Computations are done in a direct and "vectorized" manner, so it is best suited for smaller data.
 Allocations can be substantially reduced without changing the API much if the need is there.

 ## Examples